Reserve your spot today!

 While Sherry worked in administration and accounting roles in the corporate world for over 30 years, she continued to rely on dance classes for physical fitness and enjoyment, but recognized her aging body preferred a different form of exercise.
 This led her to explore other methods of movement and fitness including yoga, tai chi, weight training, and Pilates.
-Sherry recently completed the instructor training on the Balanced Body CoreAlign and MOTR, and is excited to be working, learning, and sharing with the community at Pilates Works studio.
+In addition to being a Certified Personal Trainer through the National Council on Strength & Fitness, and registered with the US Registry of Exercise Professionals, Sherry has completed instructor training on the Balanced Body CoreAlign and MOTR, and is excited to be working, learning, and sharing with the community at Pilates Works studio.

 Certified Balanced Body Mat Instructor